 LOCATION & HABITAT

 Yellowfin tuna are found near the surface of tropical and subtropical oceans around the world.
 They are highly migratory and can swim across an entire ocean.
 Juvenile yellowfin tuna travel in schools with skipjack and juvenile bigeye tuna.

 Yellowfin tuna grow fairly fast, up to 400 pounds, and have a somewhat short life span of about 7 years.
 Most yellowfin tuna are able to reproduce when they reach age 2 or 3.
-In the western Atlantic, they spawn from May to August in the Gulf of Mexico and from July to November in the southeastern Caribbean; in the eastern Atlantic Ocean, they spawn from October to March in the Gulf of Guinea and from April to June off Senegal.
-Females spawn about once every 3 days during spawning season.
-They produce an average of 1 million to 4 million eggs.
+In the western Atlantic, they spawn from May to August in the Gulf of Mexico and from July to November in the southeastern Caribbean.
+In the eastern Atlantic Ocean, they spawn from October to March in the Gulf of Guinea and from April to June off Senegal.
+Females spawn about once every 3 days during the spawning season.
+They produce an average of 1 million to 4 million eggs each time they spawn.